jfspencer/cordova-plugin-couchbase-lite/README.md

 - The dbName can only be string name, not a url to a remote couchDB.
 CBL only provides interfaces for replicating to and from an internal database.
+Use replication.to or replication.from to link a local db to a remote one.

-- The API only returns promises or in the case of changes and replication an object.
+- The API only returns promises or in the case of the replication functions an object.
 Callbacks are not supported.

 - The remove function only supports remove(doc:Object, params).
 A rev